itachi1621/G2A_Scraper/README.md

 TIMER_WAIT_TIME=your_timer_wait_time
 ```

+### Notes
+** config locations should use the full path to the file

 ## Usage
 Run the script.
 ```bash
 python G2A_Scraper.py
 ```
 ## Configuration
-- G2A Configuration File: Configure products and target prices in a JSON file.
+- G2A Configuration File: Configure products and target prices in the `configs/g2a_config.json` JSON file.
-- OpenAI Configuration File: Configure OpenAI settings in a JSON file.
+- OpenAI Configuration File: Configure OpenAI settings in the `configs/openai_config.json` JSON file.

 ## Custom Functions
 - mailersend_funcs: Functions related to sending emails using MailerSend.